 Whether you give birth vaginally or your baby enters the world via C-section, childbirth can throw your sex life for a loop.
 We had ob-gyns explain how sex changes after giving birth, and their responses were quite eye-opening.
 From milk leakage to vaginal tightness, they did not hesitate to go there.
 While it's one thing to have experts share their thoughts, it's a whole other one to get input from real women.
 So, in an effort to give as many new moms as possible some "you're totally normal" reassurance, eight women share how sex changed after they gave birth.

 1. "Three weeks after giving birth to twins via an emergency C-section in October 2013, the ol' man and I were back at it again.
 That is, until I resumed afterbirth bleeding for a ridiculous eight additional weeks.
 That put a damper on things.
-But when we eventually started again, I realized I could segment my sex life into three stages.
-Before pregnancy, sex was constant.
-During, it was orgasmic.
-And now, it's loving.
+But when we eventually started again, I realized I could segment my sex life into three stages: Before pregnancy, sex was constant; during, it was orgasmic; now it's loving.
 After the twins, my partner fell more in love with me.
-Even my orgasms are my bigger and longer-lasting.
+Even my orgasms are my bigger and longer lasting.
 But sex after kids has also been quite torturous.
 Being quiet has never been fun for me, and it makes it harder to achieve orgasm." —Shana C., 36

 4. "I gave birth vaginally in June 2015.
 We used to have sex once or twice a week.
-Sometimes it was steamy, but usually not too exciting after eight years together.
+Sometimes it was steamy, but it was usually not too exciting after eight years together.
 After giving birth, it still hurts a little physically.
 But emotionally, it helps me love my partner and stop being angry with him for not helping more with the baby.
 Still, it's rare now to have the time." —Julie S., 32

 Quotes have been condensed and edited for clarity.